One of the most common questions that we are asked is “how much can we get in rental returns a year from a property”.

 The Smiths purchased a 5 bedroom house in the Sunshine state resort, it was already furnished and with a property management company.
 They took the property over as a turn key operation and continued to run it as it was.

 The Jones purchased a 5 bedroom house in the Sunshine state resort, it was already furnished and with a property management company.
-They took the property over as a turn key operation and continued to run it as it was but spent $300 getting the property photographed property by a professional indoor photographer and gave the home a makeover by spending about another $2,500 on new bedding and a splash of paint.
+They took the property over as a turn key operation and continued to run it as it was but spent $300 getting the property photographed property by a professional indoor photographer and gave the home a makeover.

-It’s your vacation and you are looking for a 5 bedroom vacation home for your family in the Sunshine state resort and you come across the Smiths and the Jones property and the whole family is looking at both options you you look at the photographs to both homes, you see the Smiths:
+You are looking for a 5 bedroom vacation home for your family in the Sunshine state resort and you come across the Smiths and the Jones property and the whole family is looking at both options you you look at the photographs to both homes.

 90 times out of 100 vacationers are going to book the Jones house.
 Jones spent some money getting good photographs taken and freshened up the house.

-The rate is very much dependent on the location and the property management company – and of course how nice the home is which brings us back to the question of Smith and Jones.
-And that’s a question you have to answer – you can be either a Smith or a Jones.
+The rate is very much dependent on the location and the property management company – and of course how nice the home is which brings us back to the question of Smith and Jones and who you are most like as an owner.